 Are There Toxins in Vaping Smoke?

 Standard cigarettes contain up to 600 ingredients that produce up to 7000 chemicals upon combustion including numerous toxins (Strongin 2019).
 These toxins include cadmium, lead, ammonia, benzene, carbon monoxide, among many others (FDA 2019).

 How do E-cigarettes Compare?

 Known toxins in e-cigarettes include carbonyls, acrolein, acetaldehyde, and formaldehyde (Bhatnagar 2016) along with heavy metals, plasticizers, and flame retardants (Oh 2015, Hutzler 2014, Gaur 2019).
-While levels of known toxins are generally seen as lower than standard cigarettes there are huge variabilities based on the design of the vape pen and evaluation methods.
+While levels of known toxins are generally lower than standard cigarettes, there are huge variabilities based on the design of the vape pen and evaluation methods.